 CALIcon exhibitors have traditionally been those in the education software and legal research industries.
 However, with the increasing emphasis on creating “practice ready law students," we are also beginning to see companies from the legal practice world use CALIcon as a way to introduce themselves to the new market.

-Join us at CALIcon16.
-The conference will deliver dozens of sessions with real people sharing real experiences creating, using, designing and implementing technology in support and practice of legal education.
+This year's CALIcon16 accepted sessions have been announced.
+The sessions are all 1 hour long, with a half hour break in between each to allow for conversation, reflection and, of course, snacks!
+The sessions range from beginner to advanced and cover a wide range of topics, from Assessment to Video Technology and several dozen topics in between.
+The sessions are conducted by real people sharing real experiences creating, using, designing and implementing technology in support and practice of legal education.
 The latest topics and trends in legal education are grouped into 4 tracks:

 A special thank you to our sponsors for making this conference possible.